By Carolyn Hardy, Chief Executive Officer, Catherine Hamlin Fistula Foundation

 Catherine and Reg went about dramatically transforming the maternal healthcare landscape for the women of Ethiopia.
 And when Reg died of cancer in 1993, Catherine stayed in Ethiopia and continued their work.

 In most cases it takes a simple, two-hour operation to correct an obstetric fistula.
 Given that some women have lived with the condition for more than a decade, the transformation this single operation makes is breathtaking.

 The operation can cost as little as $700.
 All patients at Hamlin hospitals are treated free of charge, as most are too poor to pay.

-From humble beginnings – and with the support of thousands of donors – Catherine Hamlin built a network of six hospitals across Ethiopia employing more than 550 Ethiopian professionals – many of whom were trained by Catherine – a rehabilitation centre, the Hamlin College of Midwives and 80 Hamlin supported midwifery clinics.
+From humble beginnings – and with the support of thousands of donors – Catherine Hamlin built a network of six hospitals across Ethiopia employing more than 550 Ethiopian professionals – many of whom were trained by Catherine – a rehabilitation centre, the Hamlin College of Midwives and over 50 Hamlin-supported midwifery clinics.

 During her time in Ethiopia, over 60,000 women have successfully had their fistula injuries repaired – more than any other facility in the world – thousands more women have had fistula injuries prevented and fistula surgeons from all over the world have trained at Hamlin.

 Catherine woke the world up to the plight of women with obstetric fistula injuries!
 She put her patients first, creating the Hamlin Model of Care decades before the now widely adopted principles of respectful maternity care.

 It is tragic and sad that even today, women suffer with an obstetric fistula, often for years.
 Many don’t know there is a treatment, many suffer unnecessarily, sometimes for a lifetime.
 In Ethiopia some 70% of births are not attended by any medical practitioner or midwife.